-The New York State Court of Appeals adopted the Uniform Bar Exam (UBE®) in July 2016.
-Since then, an increasing number of people have been taking the New York Bar Exam.
-The UBE is a standardized bar examination comprised of the Multistate Bar Examination (MBE®), the Multistate Essay Examination (MEE®), and the Multistate Performance Test (MPT®).
-Due to its uniformity among participating states, interstate score transfer is much easier.
-This article will provide detailed information on New York Bar Exam dates, format, subjects, costs, results, and more.
+The New York State Board of Law Examiners (BOLE) adopted the Uniform Bar Exam (UBE®) in July 2016.
+The UBE is a standardized bar exam consisting of the Multistate Bar Examination (MBE®), the Multistate Essay Examination (MEE®), and the Multistate Performance Test (MPT®).

 New York Bar Exam Structure